The only access to significant resources on the HPC machines is through the batch process.

 Prepare a job script

-Your job script is a text file that includes PBS directives as well as the commands you want executed.
+Your job script is a text file that includes SLURM directives as well as the commands you want executed.
 The directives tell the batch system what resources you need, among other things.
 The commands can be anything you would type at the login prompt.
 You can prepare the script using any editor.

 Submit the job